Massimo Ganci

-Massimo Ganci (born 17 November 1981) is an Italian footballer who currently plays for Unipomezia Virtus as a forward.
+Massimo Ganci (born 17 November 1981) is an Italian former footballer who last played for Unipomezia Virtus as a forward.

 He played 10 games in the Serie A in the 2004–05 season for Reggina Calcio.

 Career

 Ganci started his professional career at Monza.
 In June 2001, along with Diego Daldosso, Daniele Degano and Cristian Maggioni, they were signed by Parma in co-ownership deal for 1 billion each (€516,457).
 In June 2002 Daldosso and Ganci was bought back by Monza while Degano and Maggioni joined Parma outright.
 Ganci also immediately left for Treviso in temporary deal in summer 2002.

 Ganci was signed outright by Treviso in January 2004, after a 1 1/2-season loan from Monza.
 In summer 2004 he left for Reggina Calcio, where he made his Serie A debut.
 As he made his Serie A debut, FIGC accepted the claim from his youth club Corsico against Reggina for training compensation of €103,000 an incentive scheme set-up by FIGC.
 In January 2005 he was signed by Piacenza in new co-ownership deal, re-joining Degano.
 In January 2006 Ganci left for Bari in temporary deal.

 Bari acquired Piacenza's half registration rights on Ganci in summer 2006 via Treviso, which Bari paid Treviso €250,000; In June 2007 Bari acquired Ganci outright from Treviso.
 Ganci was included in Bari's 2008 pre-season camp on 14 July despite he would join the team on 16 July.
 On 1 September 2008 Ganci joined Cittadella.
 In January 2009 he was signed by Salernitana.